This website may contain affiliate links and we may be compensated (at no cost to you!).

 If you want to get started climbing the Incline even earlier, you can park closer start to the trail, at the Iron Springs Melodrama for $10 per day.

-When you arrive at the Manitou Incline, be sure to pace yourself.
+When you arrive at the base of the Incline, be sure to pace yourself.
 You’ve got a long way to go and it only gets steeper!

 I recommend getting into a good rhythm and switching which leg is leading as you make your way up.